nilsdeppe/findus/README.md

-# Toy RTS - A Toy (Parallel) Runtime System(-ish)
+# findus - An efficient minimal parallel runtime system

-ToyRTS is a fun little thought experiment turned implementation.
+findus started as a fun little thought experiment turned implementation.
 The goal is to provide something akin to a task-parallel runtime system, but keeping the implementation as simple as possible, and forcing users to deal with MPI for inter-node communication.
 Abstracting away all layers of a large parallel system is difficult, and an active area of research and development in many companies and universities.
-Instead, ToyRTS explores some of the basic features that one might want for a hyperbolic PDE solver that runs on a tasking system.
+Instead, findus explores some of the basic features that one might want for a hyperbolic PDE solver that runs on a tasking system.

 ### Intranode/Intraprocess Communication